-Like many lawyers, Professor Mandel did not originally pursue a life in the law.
+Like many lawyers, Dean Mandel did not originally pursue a life in the law.
 With degrees in physics and astronomy, Mandel first explored opportunities in the sciences, working for a time on NASA’s Hubble Space Telescope.
 But, ironically, he found that studying these aspects of the natural world was increasingly far removed from what made life most “real.”
 “In physics,” Mandel noted, “what you study gets smaller and smaller the farther you advance.
 In astronomy, it gets farther and farther away.
 They’re disconnected from real life.
 But law is all about real life.
 It gave me the real world connection I was looking for.”

 After completing his J.D. at Stanford and clerking for Judge Jerome Farris of the United States Court of Appeals for the Ninth Circuit, Mandel practiced both corporate law and litigation at Skadden, Arps, Slate, Meagher & Flom LLP.
 It was intellectually engaging, demanding work, and it made good use of Mandel’s scientific background since much of the work he pursued had a scientific element to it.
 But eventually, Mandel’s underlying desire for greater intellectual space re-surfaced, leading him to accept a position at Albany Law School and then, in 2007, to join the faculty at Temple Law.